Ukraine North to South

 Having a drink at the outdoor market on Deribasivska street, Odessa

-On our last day in Odessa we visited the huge Privoz market where locals where selling homemade wine and juice, ukrainian cheese, meat, fish and so forth.
-We bought juice from a georgian man who let us try his home made wine, and bought some food for breakfast and dined in a nearby park.
+On our last day in Odessa we visited the huge Privoz market where locals where selling homemade wine and juice, Ukrainian cheese, meat, fish and so forth.
+We bought juice from a Georgian man who let us try his home made wine, and bought some food for breakfast and dined in a nearby park.

 Relaxing in a park, after visiting the Privoz market in Odessa